 Given that spiders can apparently rush about one’s body whenever the whim takes them, and given that sometimes one feels it and sometimes one doesn’t, does this give credence to the much-quoted urban myth of spiders running in and out of one’s mouth while one sleeps?
 I had a lot of fun researching this on the interblag.
 However, as always happens when I spend time trawling internet fora, it also renewed my despair at the death of literacy (“I have seen it with my own eyes.
 Maaany tonnes of these creepy crawlie bugs duuuude they’re waay trippy maaaan.
 Sometimes I think it’s gods way of stickin’ it to the man, man!” writes Roy of Corazon de Oro, Portugal, for some reason.
 Why would God need to stick it to ‘the man’, and why would He choose spiders as His means of doing so?
 And what man?); the death of common sense (“I woke up when a spider was crawling in my mouth.
 It was huge.
 I have taped my mouth shut every night since that happened.
 Almost died once.”
 Thanks, Mariah from Blairstown, USA.
 Thanks for sharing); and the death of self-consciousness at the banality of one’s own thoughts (“Dying by choking on a spider would be a dumb way to die” says Priscilla Moreno of Fullerton, USA.
 Priscilla is apparently unaware that i. this is not good conversation; and ii. her surname is an anagram of e-moron).
 Got a thought?
 Share it with someone!
 Immediately!
 Don’t filter it first to see if it’s interesting, useful, thought-provoking or funny: just share it, preferably with as many people as possible and in a format that ensures it will live forever.

->I recall ceasing to keep a diary (several years before anything of real importance had happened to me) on the grounds that: i. when lots of interesting things were going on, I didn’t have time to record them; and ii.
+I recall ceasing to keep a diary (several years before anything of real importance had happened to me) on the grounds that: i. when lots of interesting things were going on, I didn’t have time to record them; and ii.
 I wrote a huge number of letters, in which I let my various correspondents know much of what I had been up to and what I thought about it, and it seemed beyond tedious to describe the same events for my own benefit.
 Having not kept a diary for fifteen years or more, I also can’t remember the last time I wrote a proper letter.
 Email and the mobile ’phone seem to have killed, finally and truly, an art that I flatter myself I was rather good at.

 Another thing I discovered while researching spiders bites was the Brazilian wandering spider, one of the most poisonous spiders in the world.
 In addition to being very painful, the bite also causes severe priapism for several hours.
 This is so extreme that it can lead to heart attack, loss of blood to (other, more) vital organs and, if left untreated, death within a couple of hours.
 It does, however, have the advantage that this particular symptom is unique to the bite of the Brazilian wandering spider (interesting in itself as the spider is very similar in appearance to a bunch of other much less venomous species of spiders, making studying the thing excitingly uncertain).
-Therefore, provided the patient isn’t too humiliated to draw the afflicted part to the attention of his doctor, it allows medical professionals to make an accurate diagnosis and therefore start the appropriate treatment swiftly.
+Therefore, provided the patient isn’t too humiliated to draw the afflicted part to the attention of his doctor, it allows medical professionals to make an accurate diagnosis and start appropriate treatment swiftly.

 Shakespeare missed a trick, in my view, when he gave the following splendid line to Margaret in Richard III (act 1, scene iii): ‘Why strew’st thou sugar on that bottled spider?’
-(Elizabeth repeats this description to Margaret towards the end of the play),but failed to follow the idea through.
+(Elizabeth repeats this description to Margaret towards the end of the play), but failed to follow the idea through.
 I know the spider she refers to is King Richard himself, but think how brilliant it would have been if Richard had whipped a bottle out of his doublet and replied, ‘forsooth, my lady, I am bereft of all but the sweetest of condiments.
-Om nom nom’
+Om nom nom.’